Quarantine: International conventions 1852–1927

 Since 1852, several conferences were held involving European powers, with a view to uniform action in keeping out infection from the East and preventing its spread within Europe.
 All but that of 1897 were concerned with cholera.
-No result came of those at Paris (1852), Constantinople (1866), Vienna (1874), and Rome (1885), but each of the subsequent ones doctrine of constructive infection of a ship as coming from a scheduled port, and an approximation to the principles advocated by Great Britain for many years.
+No result came of those at Paris (1852), Constantinople (1866), Vienna (1874), and Rome (1885), but each of the subsequent ones doctrine of constructive infection of a ship as coming from a scheduled port, and an approximation to the principles advocated by the United Kingdom for many years.
 The principal countries which retained the old system at the time were Spain, Portugal, Turkey, Greece, and Russia (the British possessions at the time, Gibraltar, Malta, and Cyprus, being under the same influence).
 The aim of each international sanitary convention had been to bind the governments to a uniform minimum of preventive action, with further restrictions permissible to individual countries.
 The minimum specified by international conventions was very nearly the same as the British practice, which had been in turn adapted to continental opinion in the matter of the importation of rags.

 The Venice convention of 30 January 1892 dealt with cholera by the Suez Canal route; that of Dresden of 15 April 1893, with cholera within European countries; that of Paris of 3 April 1894, with cholera by the pilgrim traffic; and that of Venice, on 19 March 1897, was in connection with the outbreak of plague in the East, and the conference met to settle on an international basis the steps to be taken to prevent, if possible, its spread into Europe.
 An additional convention was signed in Paris on 3 December 1903.

 A multilateral international sanitary convention was concluded at Paris on 17 January 1912.
 This convention was most comprehensive and was designated to replace all previous conventions on that matter.
 It was signed by 40 countries, and consisted of 160 articles.
 Ratifications by 16 of the signatories were exchanged in Paris on 7 October 1920.
 Another multilateral convention was signed in Paris on 21 June 1926, to replace that of 1912.
 It was signed by 58 countries worldwide, and consisted of 172 articles.